fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 to everything I do.
 All I ask in return is that they do their best to help me reach my personal goals.

-## Are the First Years of a Developer’s Career the Most Transformative?
+## Are The First Years of a Developer’s Career The Most Transformative?

 Yes, they have a lot of impact on your growth.